 Metal Bench Scraper — Metal bench scrapers are an invaluable, versatile tool for the busy home chef.
 They’re great for scraping off your cutting board, dividing dough, transferring chopped veggies from board to pan and so much more.
 I prefer a rubber grip for its ability to withstand trips through the dishwasher.

-Kitchen Scale — Depending on how you scoop flour into a measuring cup, it can weigh anywhere from 3 to 5 ounces — a huge variation that can dramatically affect your results.
+Escali Primo Digital Kitchen Scale — Depending on how you scoop flour into a measuring cup, it can weigh anywhere from 3 to 5 ounces — a huge variation that can dramatically affect your results.
 A kitchen scale will help cut back on the number of measuring cups you need to wash, and you’ll get more reliable results from all your favorite recipes.
-There are dozens of models out there, but I like these because they’re affordable and have a raised platform that prevents whatever you’re weighing from blocking the digital display screen.
+There are dozens of models out there, but I like this one because it has a raised platform that prevents whatever you’re weighing from blocking the digital display screen.
 (For more on baking with weights and for a chart of standard weight measurements for common ingredients, click here.)

 Plastic Bowl Scraper — Plastic bowl scrapers are flexible, with one curved side that fits neatly into any mixing bowl.
 They function as an extension of your hand, bending to scoop, mix, and scrape with less effort than a long-handled tool might require.
 I have about 6 of them and there are times when every one is in use because I grab them so often.